solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 ### Abusing Struts to gain a "shell" with RCE vulnerability

-Remote Code Execution (RCE) is one of the coolest security vulnerabilities one can find.
+Remote Code Execution (RCE) is one of the coolest security vulnerabilities one can find in a system.
 Sometimes it's as easy as putting the command in one HTTP GET parameter, but usually it involves some tricks.

-The [CVE-2017-5638](https://www.cvedetails.com/cve/CVE-2017-5638/) is one link in a long chain of RCE vulnerabilities related to OGNL handling in [Apache Struts]https://struts.apache.org/).
+The [CVE-2017-5638](https://www.cvedetails.com/cve/CVE-2017-5638/) is one link in a long chain of RCE vulnerabilities related to OGNL handling in [Apache Struts](https://struts.apache.org/).
 For example, see [CVE-2013-1965](https://www.cvedetails.com/cve/CVE-2013-1965/), [CVE-2013-2134](https://www.cvedetails.com/cve/CVE-2013-2134/) or [CVE-2016-4461](https://www.cvedetails.com/cve/CVE-2016-4461/).
 Input handling is still difficult.

 The CVE-2017-5638 tells us that we can execute Java code by sending it in *Content-Type* header.
-And since nobody really uses the Java security restrictions, Java can call operating system exec so this gives us the ability to execute pretty much any operating system commands allowed to the user running the Struts application.
+And since nobody really uses the Java security restrictions, we can call system exec and execute pretty much any operating system commands.
+Of course we are still limited by the user privileges of the user running the Struts application, but it's still huge.
 Manually crafting the payloads is tedious, so let's create a "shell" with Python.
 I have written other similar shells for other vulnerabilities, so this can serve as a template for exploiting other RCE vulnerabilities as well.

 **strutser.py**
 ```